brainiactech/Buddy-todo-api/README.md

 1. User service currently runs on port 5000 - http://localhost:5000/api/users
 2. Todo service currently runs on port 3000 - http://localhost:3000/api/todo
+3. Express gateway is used to bootstrap the service